DefinitionChlamydia cases reported in the state of New Mexico per 100,000 population.

 Other ObjectivesSimilar to HP2020 objectives STD-1: Reduce the proportion of adolescents and young adults with Chlamydia trachomatis infections and STD-2: Reduce Chlamydia rates among females aged 15 to 44 years.

-How Do We Compare With the U.S.?Chlamydia rates in New Mexico have consistently ranked higher than U.S. rates from year 2005 to 2011.
-In 2011, New Mexico had the 8th highest Chlamydia rate in the U.S. (U.S. data for 2012 not available as of this printing).
+How Do We Compare With the U.S.?Chlamydia rates in New Mexico have consistently ranked higher than U.S. rates from year 2011 to 2017.
+In 2017, New Mexico had the 4th highest Chlamydia rate in the U.S.

 What Is Being Done?Chlamydia testing is performed on females under age 26 at approximately 200 test sites including 54 public health offices and family planning and other provider agreement sites, in addition to routine treatment and surveillance activities.